 I made the mistake of deviating from my regular brand of spaghetti and was sorely disappointed.
 I was tired and wanted to spare myself an extra trip to another store so bought the pasta at a day old bread shop.

 Years ago, Consumer Reports rated spaghetti sauces.
 They found they had to rate them for two categories because some people like a sweet tangy sauce and others don't.
 If you like a sweet sauce you can make it sweet, but if you don't you can get stuck with a sauce your family will not enjoy.

 When using store bought jar spaghetti sauce, after pouring all the sauce into the pan, put about a tablespoon of water in the jar, screw the lid back on and shake.
 Then pour the rest of the sauce out.
-This way you use all the sauce and none is wasted by sticking to the sides of the jar.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.